 If each owner represents a different ownership percentage of the business, they should purchase the amount of insurance that is equal to their ownership share.

 In the example above, if the business is worth $1,400,000 and one of the 3 owners represents a 20% share of ownership, their life insurance policy should be $280,000 or 20% of the total value of the business.

 If your not sure where to begin, give us a call at 855-247-9555, we’re happy to assist, and we’ve helped hundreds of business owners with their buy-sell agreements.

 ING has created one of the better life insurance for buy-sell agreements guides.
 I often review it clients by phone.
 It offers some good illustrations, and we can identify which of the 26 pages are appropriate and to focus on.
 Otherwise it’s a little overwhelming.
 If you’re so inclined, the New York Society of CPAs has published a guide to buy-sell life insurance agreements.
 It’s written by CPAs for CPAs, so is a bit dry, buy also covers the topic well from an accountants perspective.

-In addition to Buy-Sell agreements, businesses use life insurance for additional purposes.
+In addition to buy-sell agreements, businesses use life insurance for additional purposes such as: